 While bunions can occur at any age, most people experience more problems with this condition as they age, with women in particular experiencing more complications than men as a result of wearing tight shoes and high heels.
 If you’re an older runner with bunions, there are some additional factors to consider when embarking on a search for proper running shoes.

-First, you must make sure your shoe provides enough room for the bunion.
-The fit of the shoe shouldn’t be too tight or constricting, since inflammation and sores/cuts can form as a result, he warns.
+First, make sure your shoe provides enough room for the bunion.
+The fit of the shoe shouldn’t be too tight or constricting, since inflammation and sores/cuts can form as a result, Dr. Blitz warns.
 Look to buy a wider shoe or find a shoe with netting or mesh toe box that provides the least compression over the top of the foot.

 Now that you’re armed with expert advice about what to look for in a sneaker, it’s time to start shopping.
 Whether you’re looking for a mesh running shoe with extra give at the toe or are need a little extra heel cushioning, we’ve got you covered.
 Keep reading for Woman’s World’s picks for best running shoes for women over 50.